Student Fellowships and Awards

 Alaska Sea Grant State Fellowship Program

 A professional opportunity for soon-to-graduate or recently finished graduate students interested in the science and policy needed to keep our marine resources healthy.
-Learn more about this fellowship
+Learn more about the Alaska Sea Grant State Fellowship.

 Sea Grant Knauss Marine Policy Fellowship

 For graduate students interested in national policy decisions affecting coastal and ocean resources.
 Recipients spend a year in the Washington, DC area in an executive or legislative position, working on substantive national policy issues related to aquatic resources.
 Applications are due each February for fellowships beginning the following February.
-Learn more about this fellowship
+Learn more about the Knauss Marine Policy Fellowship.

 NOAA Coastal Management Fellowship

 In this two-year program, graduate students work with state coastal zone programs to gain on-the-job education and training in coastal resource management and policy.
-Applications for the 2018–2020 fellowship are now closed.
-Learn more about this fellowship
+Applications are due in January for fellowships that begin in August.
+Learn more about the NOAA Coastal Management Fellowship.

 NOAA Fisheries Sea Grant Fellowship